Utah beauty queen accused of throwing bombs resigns title

 "Prior to the alleged incidents of August 2, 2013, Kendra had done a good job during the short time she served as Miss Riverton," the statement said.

-The bombs were constructed from household chemicals, aluminum foil and plastic water bottles, arrest records show.
+The bombs were constructed from household chemicals, aluminium foil and plastic water bottles, arrest records show.

 When questioned by police, one of the teens said he had spent the evening "'pranking' with fireworks with friends," according to booking documents.